shanemd/PodListen/README.md

 PodListen is ready for translation.
 If you are willing to contribute by translating the app to your language just make a pull-request with new or updated res/values-XX/strings.xml file.

-Alternatively, you can simply [download latest strings.xml](https://raw.githubusercontent.com/einmalfel/PodListen/master/app/src/main/res/values/strings.xml), translate it and email it to me.
+Alternatively, you can simply [download latest strings.xml](https://raw.githubusercontent.com/shanemd/PodListen/master/app/src/main/res/values/strings.xml), translate it, and email it to me.

 Currently, PodListen has Croatian, English, German, Russian and incomplete French localizations.